floriangramsch/KindleToAnki/README.md

 # KindleToAnki
-Script for Anki to make cards from the vocabs of your Kindle
+Addon for Anki to make cards from the vocabs of your Kindle